-The Public Sector Chief Financial Officer Forum (PCFO Forum) is designed to fill this critical need for executive-level professional development.
-Meetings include an expert presentation on an executive-level leadership challenge in contemporary financial management, followed by a roundtable discussion.
+The Public Sector Chief Financial Officer Forum (PCFO Forum) is designed to fill this critical need for professional development.
 The PCFO Forum provides a unique platform for public sector financial leaders to learn about emerging issues, share innovative practices, and network with their peers.

 Topic: Beltway Banter

 Like it or not, what happens in Washington, D.C., affects state and local governments on many levels, including tax policy and the municipal bond market.
 During this forum, Susan will discuss various Congressional activities related to these topics, including: attempts to reinvigorate a direct subsidy bond program, overall threats to tax-exempt bonds, corporate tax reform efforts that could affect local tax policy, and reactive legislation in response to state and local government pension liability and bankruptcy headlines.
 Regulatory activities will also be addressed as well as initiatives by Congress to supplant local government policies and laws.

 We will be joined by featured speaker Susan Gaffney, who was the director of the Government Finance Officers Association Federal Liaison Center for over 12 years.
 In this capacity, Susan represented the 17,500 members of the GFOA in Washington, D.C., and developed the Association’s government relations advocacy agenda.
 Susan is currently the president of SG & Associates.